EllingtonS/EllingtonS/README.md

 I'm interested in aerodynamics and orbital mechanics, but I'm looking to learn more about programming and integrating programming concepts into my personal interests.

-I really enjoy Formula 1 and racing games, as well as photograpy and cinematograpy.
+I really enjoy Formula 1 and racing games 🏎️, as well as photograpy and cinematograpy.

 <!--